Warpten/DBFilesClient.NET/README.md

 #### WDB5

-Due to the nature of the WDB5 format, arrays do not need an explicit size defined through attributes.
+Due to the nature of the WDB5 format, arrays do not need *always* an explicit size defined through attributes.
 Size is inferred from the file.
+Due to the code having difficulty to determine the size of arrays at the end of the record, you can make sure your array is properly loaded by decorating that field with a `MarshalAsAttribute`.

 ```c#
 public sealed class AreaTableEntry